New report shows: Skylark plots have a significant positive effect!

 Photo: Kaj Svahn

-With Lantmännen's cultivation concept Climate & Nature, we have developed Friendlier wheat - the wheat with lower climate and environmental impact.
-Friendlier wheat enables consumers to easily make a sustainable choice when they choose flour.
+With Lantmännen's cultivation concept Climate & Nature, we have developed flour with lower climate and environmental impact.
+Flour from the cultivation concept Climate & Naturee nables consumers to easily make a sustainable choice when they choose flour.